OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 **Known Limitations**

 * If any additional property apart from Link Title and Link URL has to be updated, then along with the additional property any one of Link Title or Link URL needs to be updated
-  * This needs to done because Link Title and Link URL combined, defines a unique key for Web Link in  {{ spaceName  }}
+  * This needs to done because Link Title and Link URL combined, defines a unique key for Web Link in  <code class="expression">space.vars.SITENAME</code>
 * Default Link Feature won't be supported in case of Weblink.
 * For Weblink synchronization, in Relationship mapping User needs to map at least one Entity Type pair as its mandatory.
 This Entity Type mapping won’t have any impact on Web Link synchronization.
 * Relationship Mapping for Web Link (as Source) to Standard Link (as Target) won't be supported.  [ {{fullurl:OH-Connector-0078 }} Link To Error Doc ]